Do you have a deep muscular ache? Do you feel fatigued all the time? Do you have sleep disorders?

 - Meditation, prayer and biofeedback therapy.

-Herbs and natural supplements do not help much:
+Herbs and natural supplements:

 Some vitamins and minerals are considered as alternative therapy for Fibromyalgia and they include B-complex vitamins, omega –3 and 6 fatty acids.
-Sam-E, St. John’s wort and Kava are few herbs that sometimes offer marginal relief.
+Sam-E, St. John’s wort and Kava are a few herbs that sometimes offer marginal relief.